Last Updated on January 5, 2021 by Janet Frost

 Door County is the ultimate destination for most travelers along Wisconsin’s Eastern Shore.
 This peninsula is a curious mix of historic and modern.
 The European immigrants to Wisconsin in the 19th century are represented in the buildings and cuisine.
 Masses of Milwaukee and Chicago summer tourists overwhelm the quaint with traffic and crowds.
-If you can plan your hiking trip during the shoulder season (April or November) you will discover serene forests and breathtaking views of the wild Lake Michigan and Green Bay.
-Peninsula State Park is a great spot to start.
+If you can plan your Wisconsin hiking trip during the shoulder season (April or November) you will discover serene forests and breathtaking views of the wild Lake Michigan and Green Bay.
+Peninsula State Park is a great hiking destination.
 Map (pdf)

 #6 Interstate Park Trail

 Far north along the Wisconsin-Minnesota border, flows the St. Croix River.
 Fifty-two miles downstream the St. Croix will meet up with the Mighty Mississippi River.
 But in St. Croix Falls, WI the river remains alone, flowing through great bluffs and hiking opportunities.
 The Interstate State Park straddles the river and the border.
 Each respective State Park offers trails that follow along the ridges.
-They are relatively short trails but the region offers many longer trails outside of the parks.
+They are relatively short trails but the region offers many longer hiking trails outside of the parks.
 In addition, the Western terminus (begininng/end) of the Ice Age Trail sits in the Wisconsin State Park.
-This is beautiful country.
-Map (pdf)
+This is beautiful country to enjoy hiking in Wisconsin.

 Learn More: St. Croix River region